-On IELTS Writing Task 1, you will be presented with one or two graphs and you will be asked to summarise the information presented in them using formal language.
+On IELTS Academic Writing Task 1, you will be presented with one or two graphs and you will be asked to summarise the information presented in them using formal language.

-You only need to report on the factual information contained in the graph, you do not need to interpret the data, make speculations or explain possible reasons for the trends in the data.
+You only need to report on the factual information contained in the graph.
+You do not need to interpret the data, make speculations or explain possible reasons for the trends in the data.